Dog Bite Injury Attorney in Jersey CitySchedule a Free Consultation

-If you were hurt in a dog attack, you may be grappling with serious injuries and also facing steep medical expenses, lost wages, and more.
+If you were hurt in a dog bite attack, you may be grappling with serious injuries and facing steep medical expenses, lost wages, and more.
 You don’t have to face these challenges alone.
 The Jersey City personal injury attorneys at Brach Eichler Injury Lawyers can help.

-Sometimes, man’s best friend can turn into his own worst enemy.
-The American Veterinary Medical Association finds that every year in the United States, more than 4.5 million people are the victims of dog bites.
+Sometimes, a man’s best friend can become his worst enemy.
+The American Veterinary Medical Association finds that every year in the United States, more than 4.5 million people are victims of dog bites.
 Close to 800,000 of those people require serious medical attention.

 While most dogs are loving and faithful companions, some animals are just not safe to be around either due to behavioral issues or poor upbringing by an irresponsible owner.
 Dogs can be very strong and powerful animals, which means their bites can cause tremendous damage and result in expensive medical treatments.
 A serious bite can be painful, leave behind major scars, and can result in serious illnesses.

 You or a loved one may have already been on the receiving end of a serious dog-related injury, so should you also be on the hook for expensive medical care as well?
 At Brach Eichler Injury Lawyers, we don’t think so.
-That’s why we work with you to get you the compensation you deserve following a dog bite incident.
+That’s why we work with you to get you the compensation you deserve following an incident.

 If you’ve been the victim of a dog bite, you have rights under the law.
 Contact Brach Eichler Injury Lawyers to learn more about those rights and what you can do to recover compensation for your injuries.
 Call us today at (201) 583-5765 to schedule a free case review.

 Do You Need an Attorney?